 Their words may impress you.

 Do not try to impress people.
 Let them impress you.
 You don’t need to show them how important and perfect you are.
 You need to make them feel they are perfect.
-Which is true, every human being is important, but some people just don’t realize this fact.
+Every human being is indeed important, but some people don’t realize this.